 These numbers are given as a range: Not more than 28 inches and not less than 27 inches in circumference.
 Not more than 16 ounces and not less than 14 ounces in weight.
 Made of leather or an approved material.
 (This describes a size 5 ball.)
 See Table 1 for OYSC modifications by age group.

-Law 3 states that the game shall consist of two teams with not more than 11 players on each, one of which must be designated as a goalie..
+This law states that the game shall consist of two teams with not more than 11 players on each, one of which must be designated as a goalie.

 If at any time during the match the number of eligible players falls below the minimum, due to absence, injury or disqualification, the match will be forfeited by that team, regardless of the score or time remaining.

 This law also dictates the number of substitutes unless the teams (leagues) have agreed on a different procedure.
 See the modifications in Table II.

 This law states that all players will wear a shirt, shorts, socks, shin guards and shoes.